 The association believes that this law infringes upon accepted medical, scientific and commercial standards.7

 Parliament’s rationale for the inclusion of genetic data was that it might facilitate the identification of genetic traits and inherited diseases.
-Ultimately, drugs could be designed to attack such diseases at the source
+Ultimately, drugs could be designed to attack such diseases at the source — the gene.

 In December of 1998, after much heated debate, the parliament of Iceland passed a bill that allowed for the creation of a centralized database of all the Icelandic peoples’ genealogical, genetic, and personal medical information.6